benchmark

 • feature_name: the name of the feature.
 The available features are 'plain', 'perturbed_x0', 'noisy', 'truncated', 'permuted', 'linearly_transformed', 'random_nan', 'unrelaxable_constraints', 'nonquantifiable_constraints', 'quantized', and 'custom'.
 Default is 'plain'.

-• n_runs: the number of runs of the experiments under the given feature.
+• n_runs: the number of runs of the experiments with the given feature.
 Default is 5 for stochastic features and 1 for deterministic features.

 • distribution: the distribution of perturbation in 'perturbed_x0' feature or noise in 'noisy' feature.
 It should be either a string (or char), or a function handle